xiao-meng1/color-a-sketch/README.md

-This project is an Etch-A-Sketch app.
+This project is an Etch A Sketch app.